How to become a primary school teacher

 - GCSEs at grades 9 to 4 (A* to C) in English and maths

 - GCSE science at grade 9 to 4 (A* to C) for primary school teaching

 You could start as a teaching assistant and do a part time degree.
 You could then move onto a postgraduate teaching course to qualify as a teacher.

 You'll find it helpful to get some experience of working with children, though this is not essential.

 You could volunteer at a school, help at an after school club or work on a holiday scheme.

 - you'll usually need qualified teacher status (QTS) to teach in a state school in England

 You can do a subject knowledge enhancement course to improve your understanding of the subject you want to teach.

-You can also attend train to teach events before you apply to get advice about the profession, the different training routes and funding.
+You can also attend a Get Into Teaching event before you apply to get advice about teaching, funding and the different training routes available.
 You can attend events in person and online.